Top

 These denials frequently occur when the insured:

-• Returned to work briefly after illness
+• Returned to work briefly after a serious illness

-• Worked remotely or on modified duty
+• Worked remotely or under modified duties

 • Was on approved medical or family leave